Date published: 02 August 2021

 West Lindsey District Council has launched its budget consultation and is urging residents and businesses to have their say.

-The Council will be looking to set its council tax as it makes preparations for its budget for 2021 to 2022.
-It is offering people an opportunity, to understand the current financial situation and share their priorities.
-Helping to make sure that money is spent on local people’s priorities.
+The Council will be looking to set its council tax as it makes preparations for its budget for 2022 to 2023.
+It is offering people an opportunity to understand the current financial situation and share their priorities, helping to make sure that money is spent on local people’s priorities.

-Leader of the Council, Cllr Giles McNeill said that those who take part in the consultation can directly shape the final budget for next year.
+Leader of the Council, Cllr Owen Bierley said that those who take part in the consultation can directly shape the final budget for next year.

-Ian Knowles, Chief Executive of West Lindsey District Council, said: “We would like to know in light of the challenges we have faced this year with the Covid-19 pandemic – are these still your top priorities?
-We want to make sure we are focussing on the priorities that residents have, and not just the priorities that we as an authority perceive.”
+The Council would like to know in light of the challenges we have faced this year with the Covid-19 pandemic – what are your top priorities?